Courses

 IMM 201L & 202L Laboratory Rotations (Fall, Winter)

 Ph.D. students enroll in this class to participate in laboratory rotations during the Fall and Winter quarters in their first year.
-They will conduct 2 rotations of 6 weeks duration in the laboratories of graduate group faculty members to be identified in consultation with the graduate adviser.
-Following each rotation the student must submit a written research report and present their research findings in a short oral presentation to the class.
+They will conduct 2 rotations of 6 weeks duration in the laboratories of graduate group faculty members to be identified in consultation with the graduate academic adviser.
+Following each rotation, the student must submit a written research report and present their research findings in a short oral presentation to the class.
+Dual-degree students only enroll in IMM 201L.

 IMM 293 Current Concepts in Immunology (Winter)

 This is an advanced level graduate course in Immunology.
 IMM 201 is a prerequisite for this class.
-It is a required course for all Immunology Graduate Students.
-Topics include: Anitmicrobial peptides and other innate immune defenses, Inflammation and leukocyte migration, Macrophage and Dendritic cell biology, T and B cell development and function and current models of immunology.
+It is a required course for all Immunology graduate group students.
+Topics include: Antimicrobial peptides and other innate immune defenses, Inflammation and leukocyte migration, Macrophage and Dendritic cell biology, T and B cell development and function and current models of immunology.
 The class is divided into a lecture and a discussion part.
-In the lecture part of the class students read recent literature reviews as background to obtain and comprehend up-to-date information on various aspects of both innate and adaptive immunity.
-In the second part of the class research papers on those topics are reviewed and discussed to enhance the students ability to design and critically evaluate experiments.
-Letter grading is based on 2 comprehensive take-home exams, a written evaluation of a recent research article and participation in discussion.
+In the lecture part of the class, students read recent literature reviews as background to obtain and comprehend up-to-date information on various aspects of both innate and adaptive immunity.
+In the second part of the class, research papers on those topics are reviewed and discussed to enhance the student's ability to design and critically evaluate experiments.
+Letter grading is based on 2 comprehensive take-home exams, a written evaluation of a recent research article, and participation in discussion.

 Selective Courses in Immunology

-6-10 units of selective course work is required.
+6-10 units of selective coursework is required for Ph.D. students.
+Dual-degree students are required to take 4-7 units.
 The following selective courses are also offered by the group:

 • IMM 203